maritimeconnectivity/g1128-msr-ledger-service-specification/service-specification.md

 This service specification is intended to be read by service architects, system engineers and developers in charge of designing and developing an instance of the MCP Service Registry Global Ledger service.

-Furthermore, this service specification is intended to be read by enterprise architects, service architects, information architects, system engineers and developers in pursuing architecting, design and development activities of other related services.
+Furthermore, this service specification is intended to be read by enterprise architects, service architects, information architects, system engineers and developers in pursuing architecture, design and development activities of other related services.

 ## Inputs from other sources
 <!--